proteanhq/protean/docs/api/validators.rst

+.. _api-validators:

 ==========
 Validators
 ==========

-A validator is a callable that takes a value and raises a :ref:`ValidationError` if it doesn't meet some criteria.
+A validator is a callable that takes a value and raises a :ref:`validation-error` if it doesn't meet some criteria.
 Validators can be useful for re-using validation logic between different types of fields.

 For example, here's a validator that only allows positive numbers: